Drumcree conflict: 1999

-On 24 June, Orangemen began a ten-day "Long March" from Londonderry to Drumcree in protest at the ban.
+On 24 June, Orangemen began a ten-day "Long March" from Derry to Drumcree in protest at the ban.
 The 1999 Drumcree march took place on Sunday 4 July.
 About 1,300 Orangemen marched to Drumcree and were met by several thousand supporters.
 The security forces had again blocked all roads leading into the Catholic area with large steel, concrete and barbed wire barricades.
 Rows of barbed wire were also stretched across the fields at Drumcree.
 There, loyalists threw missiles at police and soldiers, but there was less violence than the year before.
 On 5 July, police in Portadown arrested four Belfast loyalists after finding pickaxe handles, wire cutters, petrol and combat clothing in their car.
 Later that day, six officers were hurt in clashes with loyalists near Garvaghy Road.
 The barricades were eventually removed on 14 July.

 On 31 July, a drunken loyalist wielding an AK-47 and a handgun crossed the interface to Craigwell Avenue, a street of Catholic-owned houses, cocking the rifle.
 A resident wrestled him to the ground and disarmed him, but was shot and wounded while doing so.
 The loyalist was arrested and later convicted for attempted murder.
 In August, breeze blocks were thrown through the windows of houses on the street.

 Also that year, the GRRC published a book detailing the history of Orange parades in the area.
 The book was called Garvaghy: A Community Under Siege.

 After 1999, the Orange Order's membership for the Portadown district, which had risen from 1995 to 1998, began a "catastrophic slump".